 During the 17th century the sacred monastery was again rebuilt, this time in its present location.

-The monastery became one of the most important centres for cultural and clerical life in the Balkans.
+Undoubtedly, the monastery became one of the most important centres for cultural and clerical life in the Balkans.
 It housed about 500 monks.
-The fame of its success spread across the lands but a band of Ottoman bandits burned it to the ground for the third time.
+Eventually, the fame of its success spread across the lands but a band of Ottoman bandits burned it to the ground for the third time.

 Now any lesser man like me would have given up long ago, but not these guys.
 No sooner had the embers cooled then they rebuilt again.
 This time more people from the region flocked to help in the face of adversity.
-The monastery was completed in 1845 and incorporated two churches five other buildings as well as a large library.
+Completed in 1845, the monastery incorporated two churches five other buildings as well as a large library.

 In April 1876 Dryanovo monastery played an important role in the rebellion which has become know as ‘The April uprising.
 ‘This insurrection was organised by Bulgarian freedom fighters against the Ottoman Empire.